Car Wash Nozzles

 Materials & Connections

-Select wetted materials compatible with your fluid, temperature, and wear conditions.
-Common options include 316L stainless steel, 303/304 stainless steel, brass, and hardened stainless steel, with inlet sizes such as 1/4 in., 1/8 in., 3/8 in., and 1/2 in. and NPT connections where available.
+Select wetted materials compatible with the fluid, temperature, and wear conditions; common options may include 316L stainless steel, 303/304 stainless steel, brass, and hardened stainless steel; common sizes include 1/4 in., 1/8 in., 3/8 in., and 1/2 in. with NPT connections where available.

 Maintenance & Reliability